 The flurry of travel photos that you will take of your parents will make for a great memory book, perfect for framing and sharing with other family members.
 A lot of people are more open to having their photos taken when they travel – parents included.
 I have more pictures of my parents on vacation than in most of their daily lives.
 Snap as many shots of and with your parents at all of those great locales & attractions; your future self will thank you.

 What’s better than saving money when you go on vacation?
-Often, parents have more disposable income, and they want to enjoy moments with you while they are still able.
-They will usually pay for more luxuries and conveniences like flight upgrades, better restaurants, nicer hotels, and more activities, making the trip more enjoyable for everyone.
-Travelling with your parents is not about taking advantage; it’s about sharing incredible experiences together.
+Parents often have more disposable income, and they want to enjoy moments with you while they can.
+They usually pay for more luxuries and conveniences like flight upgrades, better restaurants, more excellent hotels, and more activities, making the trip more enjoyable.
+Travelling with your parents is not about taking advantage but about sharing incredible experiences.

-Travelling with your parents can be a lot of fun, for many reasons.
-One reason is the joy you will have as you have new and exciting experiences together.
+Travelling with your parents can be a lot of fun for many reasons.
+One reason is your joy as you have new and exciting experiences together.
 Perhaps you will see a whole new side of your parent that you have not seen before.
 Their silly, fun-loving side.

 As a well-travelled person, Rogue Momma loves to enjoy local culture whenever she is on vacation.
 Sometimes this results in some hilarious events that make that trip even more memorable for ‘US’.
 On one trip to Nashville, she insisted we go to a local honky-tonk to enjoy live music and a beer.
 She is a bit of a lightweight drinker, and after what appeared to be a few sips – she became very ‘happy’ to be in Music City.
 Coffee, please!